 Are you and your partner fighting or arguing a lot in your relationship?
-If you are, even though that might be incredibly frustrating… and even thought it might make you question whether your relationship is going to work–whatever you do, please don’t give up on your relationship yet.
+If you are, even though that might feel incredibly frustrating right now... and even thought it might make you question whether your relationship is going to work--whatever you do, please don't give up on your relationship yet.

 Based on my work with a huge number of couples, I've come to realize that it's actually quite normal for most couples to find themselves fighting at some point.
 In fact, it seems like most couples are almost programmed to fight, nag, avoid each other, or shut down at some point in their relationship.